 2. Treat each pose as an invitation

 This goes along with using non-command language and is all about inviting students into a pose rather than telling students to do something.
-Each yoga pose is an invitation that a student can choose to step into or not, and we create a safe space when we make that clear to them.
+Instead of sticking to a rigid trauma sensitive yoga sequence, think of each pose as an invitation that a student can choose to step into or not.
+As teachers, we create a safe space when we make that clear to them while using trauma informed language.

 This can look like presenting yourself as a guide, rather than an expert or authority, offering students options that they may or may not like to try.
 For example: